awsdocs/aws-php-developers-guide/doc_source/ses-sender-policy.rst

 List Authorized Senders
 =======================

-To list the sending authorization policies that are associated with a specific email identity or domain identity in the current AWS Region use the :SES-api:`ListIdentityPolicies <API_ListIdentityPolicies>`operation.
+To list the sending authorization policies that are associated with a specific email identity or domain identity in the current AWS Region, use the :SES-api:`ListIdentityPolicies <API_ListIdentityPolicies>` operation.

 **Imports**